Greg Stanton

 Stanton was elected mayor in 2011 and reelected in 2015.
-After then-incumbent U.S. Representative Kyrsten Sinema chose to run for the U.S. Senate, Stanton was elected to the open House seat.
-In 2020, he was reelected with 61% of the vote.
-In 2022, he was reelected with 56% of the vote.
+He was first elected to Congress in 2018, and was re-elected in 2020, 2022, and 2024.

 Early life, education, and career

-Stanton was born in Long Island, New York.
+Stanton was born on Long Island, New York.
 His family moved to Arizona and he graduated from Cortez High School in west Phoenix in 1988.
-He then attended Marquette University and graduated in 1992 with a B.A. in history and political science and was a member of Phi Beta Kappa.
+He then attended Marquette University and graduated magna cum laude with a B.A. in history and political science in 1992 and was a member of Phi Beta Kappa.
 In 1995, Stanton earned his J.D. from the University of Michigan Law School.
 He then worked as an education attorney from 1995 to 2000.
 In 2014, Stanton became an adjunct professor at Arizona Summit Law School.

 Early political career

 Phoenix City Council

 Stanton was elected to the Phoenix City Council for 6th district in 2000, 2001, and 2005 and served until 2009.
 This district included the affluent Phoenix Biltmore Area centered around the Biltmore Fashion Park and Arcadia areas, as well as non-contiguous Ahwatukee.